 "The Porsche Panamera certainly isn’t a beauty, but it's surprisingly good to drive for a luxury four-seater."

 Porsche could be criticised for lacking a sense of adventure when it comes to design, but its dedication to providing a fantastic driving experience shines through with the Porsche Panamera.
-This oddly proportioned hatchback is Porsche's first ‘saloon’, yet the German firm has injected it with the DNA of a sports car.
+This oddly proportioned hatchback is Porsche's first saloon, but the German firm has managed to make it feel like a sports car.
 It drives incredibly well, and the Panamera is one of the quickest ways to transport four people.
-They might have to leave their luggage behind though, as the boot is quite small.
+They might have to leave their luggage behind though, as the boot is tiny.
 The entry-level Panamera V6 is fast, the V8-powered Panamera S, 4S and GTS are faster still, while the hugely quick Panamera Turbo and Turbo S seemingly defy the laws of physics with their performance and handling.
 Porsche has recently expanded the range to include hybrid model and diesel versions, which help to reduce running costs, yet still maintain the Panamera's fine handling.

 With the centre console wrapping around you and a low seat, you feel like you’re in the cockpit of a jet plane.
 A manual transmission is offered, but virtually all Panameras are sold as automatics.
 Porsche's seven-speed PDK auto can be operated by the stick itself, or via buttons mounted on the face of the steering wheel.
 Porsche offers optional paddleshifters which are mounted behind the steering wheel, and are a must if you plan on driving the Panamera quickly.
 All versions handle well, although the Panamera Turbo and GTS models – which come with a hi-tech active suspension system - are the best of the range.
 The steering is accurate, the brakes strong and gearshift quick.
 All the engines shut down to save fuel when the Panamera is at a standstill.
 The V6 obviously needs working the hardest, but it's still able to accelerate from 0-62mph in 6.8 seconds - or 5.9 seconds with the PDK automatic gearbox.
 The Panamera S and 4S manage 0-62mph in just five seconds, the GTS is half a second quicker, the 493bhp Turbo achieves it in 4.2 seconds, while the Turbo S is capable of completing it in an unbelievable 3.8 seconds.
 The Panamera is wide, so is tricky to drive on narrow roads, but few cars feel as stable and unstressed on the motorway.

-Compare the Panamera to conventional luxury saloons, and it looks very expensive.
-However, compare it to cars like the Aston Martin Rapide or Maserati Quattroporte, and it's better value.
+Compare the Panamera to conventional luxury saloons, and it looks very expensive- respecially the efficient hybrid model.
+However, compare it to upmarket cars like the Aston Martin Rapide or Maserati Quattroporte, and it seems better value.
 All Panameras come with alloy wheels, leather upholstery, climate control, parking sensors, cruise control and LED running lights among their standard equipment.
-Porsche's PDK automatic transmission is an expensive option to add to entry-level cars.
+Porsche's PDK automatic transmission is available, but it's an expensive option to add to entry-level cars.